In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for investment purposes.

 Generally, a stock with a low P/E may have a greater potential for rising.
 However, please note that you should use the P/E ratio in combination with other financial ratios for informed decision-making.

 The P/B ratio or the Price-to-Book Value ratio is used to compare a company’s book value with its current market price.

 For our novice readers – book value is the value that remains when a company liquidates its assets and repays all its liabilities.

-Generally, a P/BV ratio of less than one shows the stock is undervalued (value of assets on the company’s books is more than the value the market is assigning to the company).
+Generally, a P/BV ratio of less than one shows the stock is undervalued (the value of assets on the company’s books is more than the value the market is assigning to the company).
 It indicates a company’s inherent value and is useful in valuing companies whose assets are mostly liquid, for instance, banks and financial institutions.

-For example, some of the sectors such as oil and gas, automobile, etc. are capital intensive and thus may possess comparatively higher D/E concerning other sectors.
+For example, some of the sectors such as oil and gas, automobile, etc. are capital intensive and thus may possess comparatively higher D/E than other sectors.
 Thus, a company should be compared with the industry average to understand its risk-taking ability.

 Operating profit / Net sales

-Higher operating profit margin is considered good as it suggests a company’s efficiency in procuring raw materials at a lower price.
+A higher operating profit margin is considered good as it suggests a company’s efficiency in procuring raw materials at a lower price.

 It also indicates a company’s pricing power and its ability to command a premium in the market.
-An investor should use operating profit margin with the industry average to understand a company’s position regarding operational efficiency in the industry.
+An investor should use the operating profit margin with the industry average to understand a company’s position regarding operational efficiency in the industry.

 It is used to value a company.
 EV here is the market capitalization of the company plus any debt the company may have minus the cash balance.
 This gives a complete picture of a company’s valuation as it includes debt also.